Samuel Spearing: Careers

 In Jacksonville, Samuel spent his time working through several positions.
 His first notable government jobs was as a Justice of the Peace in Duval County and Councilmen and Treasurer for LaVilla from 1871 to 1887.
 Samuel was then nominated by the Republican Party as Duval County's Representative in 1874.
 After the military withdrew from Florida, Black representatives, including Samuel Spear, began being voted out of office.
 He opened a grocery business on Bay Street in Jacksonville in 1876.
 In 1884, Samuel was elected officer of the Grand Lodge of Florida.

 Political activism

 LaVilla

 Samuel Spearing had significant political contributions to LaVilla while he lived there.
 A significant black community, Samuel spoke about equal rights for freedmen.
 He criticized the lack of recognition that enslaved people had of creating the land: "How did they get the land and the wealth, who cleared off the very land upon which Jacksonville stands?
 It was done by the bone and the sinew of the colored man, and we have an equal title to enjoy and govern it."Samuel was a part of the Radical Union Republican Club which gathered black citizens for mass meetings.
-Samuel was also apart of the Trustees of the Florida Institute in 1868, a group in charge of establishing the first school built by freedman in LaVilla.
+Samuel was also a part of the Trustees of the Florida Institute in 1868, a group in charge of establishing the first school built by freedman in LaVilla.